New to this site? Check out the other posts on my travel blog The Wherever Writer, and see my latest adventures. Happy travels! -Amy

 Oh, and this happened…

-On our way out of the cafeteria, Michael pointed out a funny-looking contraption with a steering wheel in the middle, and bicycle wheels encircling it.
+On our way out of the cafeteria, my friend pointed out a funny-looking contraption with a steering wheel in the middle, and bicycle wheels encircling it.

 “That’s the conference bike,” he explained.
 “One person steers, and everyone else pedals as you hold your meeting.”